natashaadler/adler_natasha_integrated/README.md

 ### Includes

-In the 'includes' folder is where link to code files form other code files would be.
+In the 'includes' folder is where link to code files from other code files would be.
 This folder is here for habit.

 ### Assets

-In the 'assets' folder is where all my working files (.psd & .ai) files are which are not intended for the web.
+In the 'assets' folder is where all the working files(.psd & .ai) are, which are not intended for the web.

 ### Javascript

-This folder is just currently here for habbit.
+The 'js' folder is currently here for habbit.

 ### Cascade Styling Sheets

-This folder just contains a subfolder called main.css .
+The 'css' folder contains a subfolder called main.css .

 ## Licence